ilglere/Auto-register-an-EC2-instance-on-Route53/README.md

 # Auto-register-an-EC2-instance-on-Route53
-A simple script to auto-register your EC2 instances on ROute 53 service.
+A simple script to auto-register your EC2 instances on Route 53 service.
 # Installation
 1. First, we need to install cli53 to run this script.
 So, download the leatest version from https://github.com/barnybug/cli53/releases/download/ anfd put it in /usr/local